-Veteran health-care architect Derek Parker teamed up with start-up Aditazz to revolutionize the way hospitals are designed and built.
+What’s the dean of health-care design doing in Silicon Valley?
+Attempting to revolutionize the way hospitals are designed and built.

 In 2011 Kaiser Permanente sponsored the Small Hospital, Big Idea competition.
 The company received more than 400 entries.
 One of the winning teams was Aditazz, a Silicon Valley-based tech start-up that used a computer algorithm to help create its design.
 The scheme features multiple spaces that encourage human contact; its common areas blur the boundaries between the hospital and the surrounding community.

 In June 2011, Derek Parker boarded a plane at San Francisco International Airport.
 The veteran health-care architect was headed to San Diego to deliver the most improbable presentation of his illustrious, six-decade-long career.
 For six months, he had worked as a consultant with a Silicon Valley design start-up called Aditazz.
 Shortly after Parker signed on, the new company had entered Small Hospital, Big Idea—a design competition launched by Kaiser Permanente.
 The first round, in which the firms remained anonymous, drew more than 400 entries.
 Eight of the nine shortlisted firms invited to San Diego were industry heavyweights.
 The ninth, to everyone’s surprise, was the unknown Aditazz.